richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 that this assumption is false  `[Bhayani et al., 2021][Ketel et al., 2016]`.
 Having (close to) 100% course attendance solves multiple problems:

-- It is more fair to the rejected participants, i.e. those that could not attend when a course has reached capacity, as there will be less empty (virtual) chairs that they themselves could have occupied
+- **It is more fair to the rejected participants**, i.e. those that could not attend when a course has reached capacity, as there will be less empty (virtual) chairs that they themselves could have occupied
-- It may help course coordinators to schedule the right amount of teaching assistants
+- **It helps schedule the right amount of teaching assistants**, which may help course coordinators

 ## A flat course fee impacts others negatively

 However, there are also some drawbacks to having a flat course fee to be able to more reliably estimate attendance:

+- **A flat fee means the course is no longer open for all**:
-- Teachers that care that their courses are open to all, regardless of wealth, can no longer say this applies to SciLifeLab online training
+  This effects all teachers that care that their courses are open to all, even to those registrants with little financial resources.
+  It would mean that SciLifeLab online training will benefit mostly those that can afford them.
 - Courses that can deal with this uncertainty (they **estimate** attendance and work from there) will have a lower amount of learners
 - Support staff that feels we should *help* our participants,